gersonmoraes/dryunit/README.md

   )))))
 ```

-As you see, this is the place to customize to customize your test executable.
+As you see, this is the place to customize your test executable.
 The definitions in the comments provide a template for common filters, but you can find more information about customizations using `dryunit help` or `dryunit COMMAND - - help`.

 ## About the extension